That means that 95% of the job seekers who visit a job either decide not to apply or are unable.

-Dalia automatically enrolls job seekers who connect in an automated nurturing program that shares helpful content and relevant jobs on behalf of employers giving them a huge return on their talent network.
+Recruitment marketing automation automatically enrolls job seekers who connect in an automated nurturing program that shares helpful content and relevant jobs on behalf of employers giving them a big return on their talent network.

 Asking job seekers to connect is no longer just a nice thing to do, but a necessity for increasing your application rate.

 Dalia's recruitment marketing automation software makes it easier for people to find jobs and for employers to hire more efficiently.
 Employers use our candidate experience platform to automate talent nurturing and connect with job seekers faster.
 We hear firsthand from job seekers about the ups and downs of their search and use that feedback to keep making it easier for them to find a job.
 If you’re searching for a job – sign up, and if you’re hiring – get a tour.